160

 Vegan Dairy-Free Smashed Potatoes Directions

-Cut the veggies into one-inch cubes, place in a pot, and cover with water.
+Cut the veggies.
+Cut the veggies into one-inch cubes, and place them in a pot.
+Cover the veggies with water.
 If you’re using leafy greens, I would remove the stems before using them.

 Vegan Mushroom Gravy Ingredients